-Hysteria is a stunning diagnosis of our late modern society, that not only encourages hysteria, but also abuses and rewards it, through the media, the economy, and even in politics.
+Hysteria is a stunning diagnosis of our late modern society, that not only encourages hysteria, but also abuses and rewards it – through social media, the economy, and even in politics.
 Since its publication in 2021, the book has been dubbed ‘an astoundingly imaginative and keenly observed work of scholarship’ by numerous commentators, including Alex Vitale, Jonathan Simon and Jeff Ferrell.

-Written in a clear and direct style, Marc Schuilenburg shows that hysteria has become a business model.
+Written in a clear and direct style, Marc Schuilenburg shows that hysteria has become the business model of the neoliberal age.
 While medically speaking, hysteria no longer exists, politics, the economy and social media still profit from the occasional panic.
 In his words, “Twitter would go bankrupt tomorrow without hysteria.”

 Schuilenburg gives us in Hysteria a critical analysis of developments in our society which enable hysteria to continue to function, proving himself again to be one of the most creative, indeed prescient critics of crime, media and politics writing today.

 ‘An eye opener, for those who want to escape the hustle and bustle of everyday life.’

 Paul Verhaeghe, author of What About Me?
 The Struggle for Identity in a Market-Based Society

 ‘Schuilenburg resuscitates a term once disregarded as imprecise and hyperbolic, giving us a language to understand and describe our frantic present.’